ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/CodingStyle.md

 >
 > Note that sometimes you have to break the style guide in order to achieve our ultimate goal of **being clear**.
 >
-> `git commit` with a useful message each time you make a meaningful change {: .discussion}
+{: .discussion}

 > ## auto-formatters